-BCDR: What Does “Business Continuity & Disaster Recovery” Mean For Your Business And Why Should You Care?
+What Does BCDR (Business Continuity & Disaster Recovery) Mean For Your Company?

 BCDR Plan

-Many business owners believe that their organization is protected from disruption because critical data are backed up to the cloud.
-If a file is overwritten, corrupted, or locked by ransomware, the most recent copy can be easily downloaded.
-So far, so good.
+Many business owners believe their organization is protected from disruption because critical data are backed up to the cloud.

 But What About Backing Up Applications?

 Some of the data files that are backed up regularly may be databases.
-Databases depend on applications running on servers to be useful to the business.
-Otherwise stated, database files are useless without the servers and programs that run them.
+Databases depend on applications running on servers to be helpful to the business.

-Example database applications are QuickBooks Enterprise and Microsoft Exchange Server.
-Other examples are ERP and MRP databases such as Sage 100 and SYSPRO.
-Your business may have custom in-house software that was written to address your company’s unique business requirements.
+Your business may have custom in-house software written to address your company’s unique business requirements.

-What would happen if employees could not sign into applications like these for days or weeks at a time?
+What would happen if employees could not sign into applications like these for days or weeks?

 It would likely cost the business money.
 It’s mainly a question of how much money.

-That’s where Business Continuity and Disaster Recovery comes in.
+That’s where Business Continuity and Disaster Recovery come in.
 BCDR is both a plan and an enabling technology.
 I’ll get to the technology part later.

-To explain why a plan is needed, let’s break the term BCDR into its two components—business continuity and disaster recovery.
+To explain why a plan is needed, let’s divide BCDR into two components: business continuity and disaster recovery.

 Business Continuity – The BC in BCDR

-Let’s say that most of your employees normally interact with your organization’s database programs while at a desk in the office.
+Let’s say that most of your employees typically interact with your organization’s database programs while at a desk in the office.

-In a software sense, “continuity” means that employees can keep working if there’s a disruption to this normal way of interacting with programs.
+In a software sense, “continuity” means that employees can keep working if there’s a disruption to this usual way of interacting with programs.
 Core business functions will still be operational.

-Here in California, a state with natural and man-made disruptions that now include PG&E public safety power shutoffs, businesses need a way to continue operating when employees are not able to work at a desk in the office and get access to resources on the company’s network.
+Here in California, a state with natural and man-made disruptions that include PG&E public safety power shutoffs, businesses must continue operating when employees cannot work at a desk in the office and access resources on the company’s network.

-In the event that employees can’t work from the office, the plan should be for employees to be able to continue to sign into and work on these applications from somewhere other than the office.
+If employees can’t work from the office, the plan should be for employees to be able to continue to sign in and work on these applications from somewhere other than the office.

-The need for a business continuity plan could be driven by the possibility of a seemingly minor short term event like a power outage.
+The need for a business continuity plan could be driven by the possibility of a seemingly minor short-term event, such as a power outage.

 Disaster Recovery – The DR In BCDR